 17. Auditing standards require internal and external auditors to work closely together to make best use of available audit resources.
 We seek to rely on the work of internal audit wherever possible and as part of our planning process we carry out an assessment of the internal audit function.
-Internal audit is provided by the Internal Audit section of Renfrewshire Council.
+Internal audit is provided by Renfrewshire Council.